beitmenotyou-com/OmniSocial-ProtocolKit/README.md

 ## ✊ Stay Sovereign.
 Stay Connected.

-OmniSocial Hub is built for the freedom tech generation.
+OmniSocial ProtocolKit is built for the freedom tech generation.
-Run your own server, integrate the protocols you want, and own your digital voice.
+Run your server, integrate your desired protocols, and own your digital voice.